 - Reduced presenteeism

-- High performing people and teams
+- Consistent high performing people and teams

 - Greater harmony and cohesive working amongst people

-- Winning awards such as Britain’s Healthy Company and the Times Top 100 companies to work for
+- Winning awards such as Britain’s Healthy Company and the Times Top 100 companies

 We would even go one step further to say the value of having a wellbeing strategy ensures that;